Where to Stay in Merida 2023: 6 Best Areas

 The best areas to stay in Merida for tourists are Zocalo, Mérida Centro, Santa Lucia, Santiago, Santa Anna, and Paseo de Montejo.
 These are popular and safe neighborhoods for travelers that offer a wide variety of attractions and amenities.

 Zocalo is the overall best area to stay in Merida for first-timers.
 It is the central point of Merida, both geographically and socially.
-If you stay here, you will be located within walking distance to top attractions, restaurants, bars, and shops.
+If you stay here, you will be located within walking distance to restaurants, bars, shops, and attractions such as the Plaza Grande and the Cathedral.

 To book hotels, I recommend spend at least 3 days in Merida, which is enough to see the tourist sights, dip in the cenote, visit Mayan ruins, get a feel for the local hitory, culture, and food.